 2:45-3:45 Period Five

 We have a very active Parent Participation Organization (PPO) which meets regularly throughout the year to organize fundraisers and special activities for our students.
 This year, they have organized a Welcome Back Corn Roast, Halloween Dance and Magician, Milk and Cookies with Santa and a Scholastic Book Fair.
 There are more activities planned for the remainder of the year as well!

 Our Governing Board is comprised of parents and staff members and meets monthly to oversee many of the decisions regarding the school’s finances, code of conduct, field trips, policies and procedures and more.
 Members are elected each September at the General Assembly of Parents.

-New for 2017-2018 is the introduction of our NEW French Immersion Program.
-With success rates over 98% on the Grade 6 final exam for the basic French Second Language Program, we have decided to offer the Programme d’immersion for the 2017-2018 school year, and beyond.
+With success rates over 98% on the Grade 6 final exam for the basic French Second Language Program, we decided to offer the Programme d’immersion beginning in the 2017-2018 school year, and beyond.